 - Increases lifespan: neutered males often live longer than those who remain intact

 Our caring, compassionate staff take pride in offering excellent care to our patients from the moment they arrive.
 We perform pre-surgical exam and bloodwork to ensure the best support for your pet throughout the surgical procedure.
 We constantly monitor your pet’s vitals and go the extra mile for their complete safety and comfort.

 Please contact us to schedule an appointment or if you have any questions.
-Bayside partners with League City Animal Shelter to provide free spays and neuters.
-A total of $25.00 from every spay/neuter we do in our hospital will go toward that program.
+Bayside partners with League City Animal Shelter to provide free spays and neuters for their sheltered animals.
+We set aside a total of $25.00 from every spay/neuter we do in our hospital toward that program.
 As a leader in League City area veterinary care, we look forward to serving and supporting your pet’s health.

 We Our Clients

 Dr. Given, Tami, Joy, and the rest of the staff were amazingly helpful when I called and needed to bring my dog in the same day because he was bitten by another dog.
 They were extremely accommodating, fast, informative, and so sweet to my dog.
 They made things as easy as possible for us. — Erin Moeller